 Van Gerven Oei’s recent publications include Cross-Examinations (MER.
-Paper Kunsthalle, 2015), and the edited volumes ‘Pataphilology: An Irreader (punctum books, forthcoming 2018; with Sean Gurd) and Allegory of the Cave Painting (Mousse, 2015; with Mihnea Mircan).
+Paper Kunsthalle, 2015), and the edited volumes Beta Exercise: The Theory and Practice of Osamu Kanemura (punctum books, 2019; with Marco Mazzi), ‘Pataphilology: An Irreader (punctum books, 2018; with Sean Gurd) and Allegory of the Cave Painting (Mousse, 2015; with Mihnea Mircan).
 His three-volume work Lapidari (punctum books, 2015) provides the first complete overview of socialist monumentality in Albania.

 As a translator, Van Gerven Oei works mostly with anonymous Medieval Nubian scribes and more recent authors such as Jean Daive, Hervé Guibert, Werner Hamacher, Dick Raaijmakers, Avital Ronell, and Nachoem M. Wijnberg.
 His writings have appeared in Afterall, Glossa, Journal of Juristic Papyrology, postmedieval, Theory & Event, among other venues.